 Behind the bench seat there is a kitchenette along the opposing wall.
 We shortened the bed to 76″ in length this time around (technically this is the width of a king and we cut the other side to fit using a bread carving knife).
-This meant that our bank of cabinets was a bit longer than our last built at 52″ long.
-We also adjusted the depth slightly to accommodate our Dometic CRX-65 12-volt DC fridge, so they are 20.5″ deep.
+This meant that our bank of kitchen cabinets was a bit longer than our last built at 52″ long.
+We also adjusted the depth slightly to accommodate our Dometic CRX-65 12-volt DC fridge, so they are 21.75″ deep.
 Side note, we have decided we prefer the Vitrifrigo 1.8 cubic foot 12-volt DC fridge from our previous build.
 It’s very similar in size, but the layout of the inside shelves is better for stocking the fridge full.
 We decided to forego the toe kick this time to lower the overall height to 31.5″ high.
 Though we did enjoy that space for housing shoes in our previous build, we like that it doesn’t overlap the window this time, is easier to use by the little ones, and it made for a better delineation between the bed and the kitchen, which we designated with a hexagon tile backsplash.

 This time Brad custom made the cabinetry with shaker style doors from birch plywood instead of us ordering prefab from Cabinet Now, which saved a bunch of costs, and honestly worked out better overall.
 I love how they turned out!
 He also custom fit the middle lower cabinet to house a pull-out trash can by affixing the cabinet door to the front side of the metal sliding on this simple human pull out trash can.
 There is a drawer above the fridge and above the trash can; one being our utensil drawer and the other being the bathroom drawer.
 We dropped in a one-burner induction stove, which conveniently it’s depth doesn’t effect the drawers functionality and the stove can also be pulled out to use at a campsite if desired.
 We chose to use this beautiful matte stone sink this time and install it as a farmhouse sink.
-The cabinet underneath houses a 7-gallon grey water tank with room for storage.
+The cabinet underneath houses a 7-gallon grey water tank with extra room for storage.

-We also added a bank of custom made upper cabinets in this build.
+We also added a 120″ bank of custom made upper cabinets in this build (five 24″ wide cabinets).
 You can watch a how-to video on that on my IGTV here.
 The cabinets stick down 14.75″ to the edge of the stock headliner and protrude 10.25″ out from the wall.

 At the sliding door you’ll notice that Brad extended the flooring a bit over the step to give us some extra space.
 This added 30″ of floor space.
 We also installed these sliding metal wire baskets from Target, which fit perfectly between the rails under the bench seats, which is where we put our shoes.

 For the lower bed we purchased this folding full-sized foam mattress, which fit perfectly in-between the wheel wells.
 When we are traveling to a camping site, we can fold the mattress up to be able to fit great in the back.
-Another alternative would be to purchase this twin/full adjustable metal frame to lift the mattress off the floor and provide for additional gear storage underneath.
+Another alternative would be to purchase this twin/full adjustable metal frame to lift the mattress off the floor about 7″ and provide for additional gear storage underneath.
 We got the girls these super cute camper themed sheets for their bed.

-The driver side bank houses the water system, which includes this 21-gallon fresh water tank which made for as narrow as possible bank around the wheel well, water pump system (water pump and accumulator), and this Camplux tankless propane hot water heater with shower attachment that affixes to the back door.
-I am linking those two specifically because they worked in our very narrow water compartment.
-A complete parts list for the water system can be found on our Van Build 2.0 shopping list.
+The driver side bank houses the water system, which includes this 21-gallon fresh water tank which made for as narrow as possible bank around the wheel well, a Shurflo water pump system (water pump and accumulator), and this Camplux tankless propane hot water heater with shower attachment that affixes to the back door.

 The passenger side bank houses the electrical system, which includes two 100-amp hour lithium Renogy batteries set up in parallel (this was one of our main upgrades in van build 2.0 to lithium batteries and a complete Renogy electrical setup).
 There’s also a Renogy invertor charger, alternator charger, and solar charger kit for 200 watts of solar as part of the electrical set-up.
 A complete parts list for the electric system can be found on our Van Build 2.0 shopping list.